kotritrona/osumapper/README.md

 - stream regularization (done)
 - slider shape classification
-- deal with 1/3 and 1/1 maps (parametrize divisor)
+- deal with 1/3 and 1/1 maps (parametrize divisor) (done?)
-- spinner classification (kind of think this is impossible...)
+- spinner classification (kind of think this is impossible)
-- play with tensorflow.js to make it usable for everyone
+- play with tensorflow.js to make it usable for everyone (seems tfjs itself is not very mature there)